FraserBeams/Umbracryptum/README.md

 # Umbracryptum

-Customs scripts used in our paper describing the cultivation of Candidatus 'Yngarchaeum umbracryptum'
+Customs scripts used in our paper describing the cultivation of Candidatus 'Ymjarchaeum umbracryptum'

 # Operon_singleton_opposite_strand_counter.py